 The traversing path carries the past information, namely the signature of the initial measure $\mu$, but starts with an easy-to-sample $\nu$ as a surrogate, replacing $\mu_{K\eta}$.
-This mismatch makes the backward denoising process \eqref{eqn:backward-nu} \textit{non-Markovian}, thus making recovering the past from the future plausible.
+This mismatch renders the backward denoising process \eqref{eqn:backward-nu} \textit{non-Markovian}, thereby making it plausible to recover the past from the future.

-\paragraph{Sensitivity Analysis: Score, Curvature, and Localization.} How can the traversing operator $\bb^{\mu}_k$'s be estimated?
+\paragraph{Sensitivity Analysis: Score, Curvature, and Localization.} How can the traversing operator $\bb^{\mu}_k$ be estimated?
 We show in Proposition~\ref{prop:score-ot-map} that the optimal backward operator $\bb^{\mu}_k$---in terms of transportation cost---depends on the score function $\nabla \log p_{\mu_{k \eta}}$ where $p_{\mu_{k \eta}}$ is the probability density function of $p_{\mu_{k \eta}}$.
-A key observation in diffusion models is that score estimation can be cast as a supervised prediction problem \cite{saremi2019neural} using the forward diffusion chain, where the goal is to predict the previous location given the current, in terms of conditional expectation, see Proposition~\ref{prop:score-denoising}.
+A key observation in diffusion models is that score estimation can be cast as a supervised prediction problem \citep{saremi2019neural} using the forward diffusion chain, where the goal is to predict the previous location given the current one, in terms of conditional expectation, as seen in Proposition~\ref{prop:score-denoising}.

-The fundamental question behind diffusion models, therefore, is whether the perturbation $\bar{\nu}_{K\eta} \approx \mu_{K\eta}$ will get amplified along the backward denoising chain.
-Namely, will $\bar{\nu}_{k\eta}$ as in \eqref{eqn:backward-mu}-\eqref{eqn:backward-nu} stay close to $\mu_{k\eta}$, for $k = K, \cdots, 0$?
-This paper precisely studies the diffusion models from this denoising quality viewpoint.
-We unveil in Proposition~\ref{prop:curvature-localization} that the curvature function $\nabla^2 \log p_{\mu_{k \eta}}$ controls the key aspects of the sensitivity analysis.
-In other words, the curvature function governs the score function's denoising capability, which we call localization.
+The fundamental question is whether the perturbation $\bar{\nu}_{K\eta} \approx \mu_{K\eta}$ will get amplified along the backward denoising chain.
+Will $\bar{\nu}_{k\eta}$ as in \eqref{eqn:backward-mu}-\eqref{eqn:backward-nu} stay close to $\mu_{k\eta}$, for $k = K, \cdots, 0$?
+This paper provides a precise study of diffusion models from the viewpoint of denoising quality.
+We unveil in Proposition~\ref{prop:curvature-localization} that the curvature function $\nabla^2 \log p_{\mu_{k \eta}}$ controls the key aspects of this sensitivity analysis.
+In other words, the curvature function governs the score function's denoising capability, which we refer to as localization.
 Localization quantifies the uncertainty of the previous location given the current, in terms of conditional covariance.